-Severe drought events negatively affected to primary and secondary growth of Q. pyrenaica forests in the rear edge of their distribution.
-Our findings show that 2005 and 2012 drought events, provoked reductions in greenness and tree-growth of these forests.
-These results are consistent with previous studies that reported significant reductions of tree-growth for this oak species during extreme drought events (Corcuera and others 2006; Gea-Izquierdo and Cañellas 2014).
-In fact, when we explore the effects of drought at a longer-term scale, we observed the greatest reduction of tree-growth during the 1995 drought, a characteristic pointer-year that caused severe and extensive damage to the Mediterranean vegetation across the Iberian Peninsula (Peñuelas and others 2001; Gazol and others 2018).
-Although the south of Iberian Peninsula suffered severe drought events in the last decades (e.g 2005 and 2012 were considered two of the worst recorded drought; Garcı'a-Herrera and others 2007; Trigo and others 2013; Vicente-Serrano and others 2014b) (Table S3), we found a positive trend for vegetation greenness of Q. pyrenaica (78.9 % of the pixels showed a positive trend during the 2000 to 2016 period).
-This confirms previous findings that pointed out an increase in primary productivity for these forests (Pérez-Luque and others 2015b), being the most productive ecosystems in this mountain region during that period (Alcaraz-Segura and others 2016).
-For tree-growth, we also observed positive trends in the last decades, particularly for the southern high-elevation site (CA-High, Figure 4).
-Similar long-term trends were described for this species along its distribution range (Gea-Izquierdo and Cañellas 2014) and could be related to the rising of the temperatures in the last decades (Gea-Izquierdo and Cañellas 2014) particularly after 1970.
-Howewer, the observed pattern for our sites (a rear-edge) differs from the decline trends observed for several Mediterranean and temperate tree-species located in their rear-edges (e.g., Pinus nigra; P. sylvestris; Sánchez-Salguero and others 2012; Camarero and others 2015b; Fagus sylvatica; Dorado-Liñán and others 2017a).
+Severe drought negatively affects both primary and secondary growth of Q. pyrenaica forests.
+This was expressed by the observed reduction in greenness and tree-growth in response to the 2005 and 2012 drought events, and the consistent radial growth suppression for this oak species during extreme drought events (Corcuera and others 2006; Gea-Izquierdo and Cañellas 2014).
+Furthermore, the greatest reduction of tree-growth was observed during the 1995 drought, a characteristic pointer-year that caused severe and extensive damage to the Mediterranean vegetation across the Iberian Peninsula (Peñuelas and others 2001; Gazol and others 2018).
+Although the south of Iberian Peninsula suffered severe drought events in the last decades (e.g. 2005 and 2012 were considered two of the worst recorded drought; García-Herrera and others 2007; Trigo and others 2013; Vicente-Serrano and others 2014b) (Table S3), we found a positive trend for vegetation greenness of Q. pyrenaica for the last 16 years (78.9 % of the pixels showed a positive trend during the 2000 to 2016 period).
+This confirms previous findings that pointed out a recent short-term increase in primary productivity for these forests coinciding with a rather humid decade in the 2000s after a dry decade in the 1990s (Pérez-Luque and others 2015b), being the most productive ecosystems in this mountain region during that period (Alcaraz-Segura and others 2016).
+For tree-growth, we also observed positive trends in the last decade, particularly for the southern high-elevation site (CA-High, Figure 4).
+Similar long-term trends were described for this species along its distribution range only a high elevation sites (Gea-Izquierdo and Cañellas 2014), which could be related to a non-linear positive effect of warming at species-wise cold limited high elevation sites (Salzer et al. 2009; Gea-Izquierdo and Cañellas 2014).
+However, the observed pattern for our sites (a rear-edge) differs from the decline trends observed for several Mediterranean and temperate tree-species located in their rear-edges (e.g., Pinus nigra; P. sylvestris; Sánchez-Salguero and others 2012; Camarero and others 2015b; Fagus sylvatica; Dorado-Liñán and others 2017a).